 Culture, brand, people and scalability:

 A good brand is important to attract both clients and employees.
-Potential employees are tempted by reputation, brand and scale, and likewise potential clients are much more likely to hire a known consultant than an unknown one.
-It’s kind of a snowball-effect.
-Additionally, when you have scale you are more likely to retain a client, and don’t need to pitch new clients.
+Potential employees are tempted by reputation, brand and scale, and likewise, potential clients are much more likely to hire a known consultant than an unknown one.
+It’s kind of a snowball effect.
+Additionally, when you have scale you are more likely to retain clients and don’t need to pitch new clients.
 In 2019 97% of Bouvet’s revenue came from clients who were clients the year before.

 The number of employees has grown at an annual rate of 10.2% over the last decade:

-Because Bouvet is still a relative small company they need to hire outside consultants when they lack competence or resources.
+Because Bouvet is still a relatively small company they need to hire outside consultants when they lack competence or resources.
 For 2019 this was 13% of the revenue.

 Revenue, geography and industries:

 The Nordic consulting market has grown at a rate of about 6% over the last decade, handily beating the inflation rate (the Nordics are Norway, Sweden, Denmark and Finland).
 Bouvet has grown at a much faster pace and has clearly taken a bigger share of the market.
 Bouvet has mainly a Norwegian presence: 93% of the income is derived within Norway.
 They have 13 offices, of which 3 are in Sweden.